Agung-Krisna/Prime-Number-Checker/README.md

 ## Setup
 Paste this code into your IDE, and compile it.
 After that, input the minimum value, and the maximum value.
 The program would do the rest of the counting.

+### Info
+The "Prime Number" file is outdated, please check the better and optimized file.